 This course examines the consequences of global markets, specifically, successful competition in an uneven cultural, economic, political and social playing fields that requires deriving cost efficiencies from constantly re-engineering extended supply chains.
-The best of the re-engineering takes a total cost analysis approach, viewing all parts of the supply chain as an integrated whole and leaving nothing in isolation.
+The best of the reengineering takes a total cost analysis approach, viewing all parts of the supply chain as an integrated whole and leaving nothing in isolation.
 Students are introduced to the design and control techniques that derive from a systems approach.
-Prerequisites: TMGT 7100, TMGT 7300, TMGT 7500.
-[Spring]

-TMGT 8520 Case Studies in Supply Chain Security
+TMGT 8520 Global Transportation and Supply Chain Security

-This course is an elective in the SCM emphasis in the ITM degree program.
+This course is an elective in the SCM emphasis in the Shipping and Logistics degree program.
 The course explores the applications of security within the global supply chain extending from the sourcing of raw materials to the ultimate destination of the product or service.
 Students will evaluate the multiple perspectives of security that impact the strategic, operational, tactical, personal, informational, and physical aspects of the supply chain and examine the interplay of security & efficiency in the business decision making construct.
-The case study format allows for detailed analysis of the particulars of supply chain vulnerability and the formulation of plans to address the issues uncovered.
+A project format allows for detailed analysis of the particulars of supply chain vulnerability and the formulation of plans to address the issues uncovered.
 Practical application of security concepts, clear and concise communication of possible mitigation strategies to decision makers will be highlighted.
-Prerequisites: TMGT 7100, TMGT 7300, TMGT 7500.
+Prerequisites: Any four core courses in TMGT 7000-7999.